 What is an Information Security Management System (ISMS)?

-An information security management system (ISMS) is a set of policies and procedures that an organisation puts in place to protect its information assets.
-It explains and illustrates your organisation's approach to information security and privacy.
-It assists you in identifying and addressing the dangers and opportunities surrounding your important information and any linked assets.
+An information security management system (ISMS) is a set of policies and procedures that an organization puts in place to protect its information assets.
+It explains and illustrates your organization's approach to information security and privacy, offering a structured framework for compliance and governance.
+A digital ISMS can further enhance this structure by streamlining and digitalizing your security efforts.

 What are the 5 components of information security management?